Aur316/Kifli/kifliapp/README.md

 npm i
 ```

-Second, run the development server with mock server:
+Second, run the development server with mock server (this server saves API data to JSON files):

 ```bash
 npm run dev:all